 Vitae

-I studied for a Bachelor’s degree in Economics at the University of Murcia and moved to Madrid in 2018 to study an MSc in Economics from the University Carlos III.
+Before, I studied for a Bachelor’s degree in Economics at the University of Murcia and moved to Madrid in 2018 to study an MSc in Economics from the University Carlos III.
 Just as I was ready to leave the academic world for good, I received a CSIC JAE Intro research fellowship and discovered behavioural and experimental economics.

 I am also deeply interested in experimental and quantitative methods broadly.
 I place a focus on causal inference research, particularly for policy analysis.
 Before my current position, I worked as a junior consultant in public policy evaluation.